 If you leave public employment with at least five, but less than ten years of credited service, you may choose to:

-- End your membership and withdraw your accumulated contributions (including interest compounded at 5 percent per year); or
+- End your membership and withdraw your accumulated contributions (including 5 percent compounded interest earned per year); or

 - Leave your contributions in your account and qualify for a retirement benefit when you are 55.

-To help you decide which would be more beneficial, most members can use our benefit calculator to estimate your pension using the “vested retirement” choice.
-You can also contact our Call Center to request a benefit projection.
+To help you decide which would be more beneficial, you can contact our Call Center to request a benefit projection

 If you qualify for a retirement benefit and you do not withdraw your membership, you may apply for a retirement benefit when you reach age 55.